FuelLabs/fuels-ts/apps/docs/src/guide/providers/connection.md

 1. Use the [Testnet](../providers/connecting-to-an-external-node.md)
 1. Run a local Fuel-Core node and instantiate a provider that points to that node's IP and port:
-   - Run `pnpm node:run` will sping up a short-lived node locally, OR
+   - Run `pnpm node:run` will spin up a short-lived node locally, OR
    - Use [fuelup](https://github.com/FuelLabs/fuelup) to setup the entire Fuel toolchain

 For application building, you should use the first option.